topology-gg/isaac/isaac/docs/eng/carsedao.md

 # The CarseDAO Standard

 ### Philosophy
 James P. Carse's *Finite and Infinite Games*.
-CarseDAO strives to be the standard for play-to-govern (P2G), which Topology believes will redefine open game development.
+CarseDAO strives to be the standard for play-to-vote (P2V), which Topology believes will redefine open game development.

 The more one plays, the more say one has in governing the evolution of the subject.